idec-teams/2023_Evolution_Suisse/docs/project/results.md

 Looking at the 3D structure, we first found residues in the two proteins that interacted with each other, i.e., were at an acceptable distance from each other or had physio-chemical properties facilitating interactions, such as opposing polarities.
 Then, within the binding interface, we found residues in CERK1 that interacted with particularly many residues in AvrPtoB.
 If we could mutate these residues, they might severely affect the stability of the interaction complex, without causing a big change to CERK1 itself.
 We made sure to avoid functionally important regions of CERK1, as to keep its immune function intact.
 Lastly, to make sure given mutations do not completely destabilise the global CERK1 structure, we used an additional AI tool called Protein MPNN.
 This multipronged approach resulted in the following seven mutations: L462S, R474E, F480K, M483R, V488K, V515M, and F525T.

-To validate our predictions, we ran a Y2H assay in both forward and reverse direction (Fig. 10).
-Variants which grew on plates lacking uracil, but failed to grow those containing 5-FOA, failed to disrupt the CERK1-AvrPtoB interaction, and vice versa.
+To validate our predictions, we ran a Y2H assay in both forward and reverse direction (**Fig. 10**).
+Variants that grew on plates lacking uracil, but failed to grow those containing 5-FOA, failed to disrupt the CERK1-AvrPtoB interaction, and vice versa.
 Out of the seven computationally predicted mutants, five (L462S, M483R, F480K, V488K, V515M) successfully disrupted this interaction.
 This result highlights the importance of computational models in predicting promising site-directed mutagenesis targets.

 <figure markdown>
 ![Figure10](Result_figures/Figure_10.png)
 <figcaption> Figure 10.
 Experimental validation of in silico predicted mutations that disrupt CERK1-AvrPtoB interaction.</figcaption>
 </figure>

-**Conclusion:** The interaction between AvrPtoB and CERK1 were successfully predicted in silico， generating seven mutations potentially able to disrupt the interaction without affecting CERK1’s function.
+**Conclusion:** The interaction between AvrPtoB and CERK1 was successfully predicted in silico， generating seven mutations potentially able to disrupt the interaction without affecting CERK1’s function.
 Y2H assay confirms that five of them can disrupt the interaction.

 ## _In planta_ screening of AvrPtoB-resistant CERK1 variants that retain kinase activity via transient expression in N. benthamiana

 Loss of interaction with AvrPtoB can be accompanied by loss of kinase activity.
 This concern is based on the site-directed mutagenesis analysis of AvrPtoB-BAK1 interaction, where many BAK1 mutants that lost interaction with AvrPtoB also lost their kinase activities (Cheng et al., 2011).

-For CERK1, we found that two frequently used kinase-dead mutants, D441V and K350N, either lost or exhibited reduced interaction with AvrPtoB, respectively (Fig. 11).
+For CERK1, we found that two frequently used kinase-dead mutants, D441V and K350N, either lost or exhibited reduced interaction with AvrPtoB, respectively (**Fig. 11**).
 This result suggested that CERK1’s kinase activity and its interaction with AvrPtoB might be also closely correlated.
 Consequently, there was a need for a screening method, able to efficiently detect unimpaired CERK1 kinase activity.

 <figure markdown>